Anterior Cervical Fusion

 Patients are expected to fully recover within 4 to 6 weeks, with some able to return to daily activities within a few weeks.
 An x-ray will be taken at follow up to determine that the fusion is taking place.
 Even though patients may begin to feel better, the fusion may take a full year to 18 months to heal into one solid, cohesive bone.
 Your doctor may prescribe physical therapy after your neck has completed the healing process.
 Success rates range from 85-95%, with most patients reporting a reduction of arm and neck pain.

 When traditional treatment methods are ineffective, surgical intervention may be necessary.
 Using state of the art technology, many surgeries are now completed through smaller and less painful incisions.
-We are now offering minimally invasive spine surgery at Performance Rehabilitation and Regenerative Medicine.
+We are now offering minimally invasive spine surgery at Performance Ortho and Regenerative Medicine.
 For more information about Minimally Invasive Spine Surgery and to take the first step to living your life fully without pain please call one of our Patient Care Coordinators at 908-754-1960 or book a consultation with our highly recognized Neurosurgeon today!

 Branchburg